 USFDA approval of CAR-T cell therapy

-Acute myeloid leukemia (AML)
+Acute myeloid leukaemia (AML)

-Chronic myeloid leukemia (CML)
+Chronic myeloid leukaemia (CML)

-Chronic lymphatic leukemia (CLL)
+Chronic lymphatic leukaemia (CLL)

 About the author

 Dr Maheboob M Basade is an accomplished Cancer Specialist in Mumbai.
 He currently serves as Head, Department of Medical Oncology at Saifee Hospital and Hon.
 Consultant Medical Oncologist at Jaslok Hospital.
-Dealing with chemotherapy and immunotherapy in haematological and non-haematological malignancies, he also established the unit of stem cell transplantation at the hospital, and performs autologous and allogeneic bone marrow/stem cell transplantation for various malignant and non-malignant disorders.
+Dealing with chemotherapy and immunotherapy in haematological and non-haematological malignancies, he also established the unit of stem cell transplantation at the hospital and performs autologous and allogeneic bone marrow/stem cell transplantation for various malignant and non-malignant disorders.